Wetland-Botanist/Water-Level-Elevations/Input Data/Input Data README.txt

 Island = name or code of the constructed sparrow island

-WLR = name of the groundwater or pool water level recorder closest to the sparrow island.
+Groundwater_WLR = name of the groundwater or pool water level recorder closest to the sparrow island.
 The column is only used for graphing purposes.

-Creek_WLR = name of the creek water level recoder measuring the tidal hydrology that impacts the sparrow island.
+WLR = name of the creek water level recoder measuring the tidal hydrology that impacts the sparrow island.
 The column is used for data analysis and hydrology metrics calculations.

 Elevation - Elevation of the top of the sparrow island.
 Units in NAVD88 meters.